Thursday, 31 July 2025

 5. Conclusion: The Empire Didn't Die, It Dissolved into Credit and Contracts.

 The claim that “all that remains of the British Empire is the City of London” may be partly metaphorical, but it comes across as true.
-What has happened is that the form of control has changed, from explicit political and military control over the sovereignty of other estates, to coaxing them in to financial dependency, from land ro balance sheets, from army uniform to pinstripe suit - this is the real reason why Britain no longer has an army .
+What has happened is that the form of control has changed, from explicit political and military control over the sovereignty of other estates, to coaxing them in to financial dependency, from land to balance sheets, from army uniform to pinstripe suit - this is the real, though unadmitted, reason why Britain no longer has or needs an army (peace to Russia of course): power through financial control.

 The form of control has changed, but the reach remains global, the tools are more subtle and complex, but the consequences -